-You will live in a homestay in a residential area within commuting distance to the CAPA center with your own room and two meals a day.
+You will live in a homestay in a residential area within commuting distance to the CAPA center, where you will have your own room and two meals each day.

 A local transit pass is included for the length of the program.

 Earn 3 or 6 credits with an optional part-time internship placement.
-You can opt for an internship placement that is in English or Spanish.
-You must have at least four semesters of Spanish to participate in a Spanish-language placement.
+You can choose to complete an internship placement that is in English or Spanish.
+You must have completed at least four semesters of Spanish to participate in a Spanish-language placement.

 CAPA-led activities each term include a tour of Buenos Aires’ famous street murals and a visit to the Immigration Museum, housed in the building where countless people stayed after leaving their homelands and loved ones in search of a better life.
 Mate on Tuesday is a weekly informal gathering where students can enjoy a favorite local beverage.
 Other activities vary by semester and reflect what is on at the time.